Harbourfront View, Surrounded by Maritime History

 Food Policy: Food is permitted on the observation deck only, and with advance notice of arrangements.

 Alcohol policy: Alcohol is permitted, but a Special Occasion license must be obtained separately from Nova Scotia Alcohol and Gaming.

 Film and Video Productions

-A rare example of a rivetted steel vessel, the 180 foot steamship was built in 1913 and features well preserved Edwardian interiors.
+A rare example of a riveted steel vessel, the 180-foot steamship was built in 1913 and features well preserved Edwardian interiors.
 In the past, Acadia has been used as a wartime cargo ship, a 19th century immigrant ship, a hospital ship, and even a Japanese destroyer.

 A daily location fee is charged for all film work at the Museum, based on an eight hour day.
 An hourly overtime rate will be charged for filming beyond the eight hours or for extraordinary hours.
 For major projects, a flat fee may be negotiated.